Isle of Palms Pier – Isle of Palms, South Carolina

 Newspaper Article on the Isle of Palms Pier Construction

 The following article was published in the Charleston News and Courier (now called the Post and Courier) on April 10, 1953.
 It details the construction of the fishing pier on the Isle of Palms.
 For ease of reading, it is transcribed in full below.

-Caption: GOING FISHING — Driving the first piling for the 1,000 foot Fishing Pier at the Isle of Palms are Walter I Chapman Jr., mayor of the Isle of Palms, in cab; Robert C. Harley, president of the Exchange Club of the island; and J. E. Long (left), father of the J. C. Long, developer of the island resort.
+GOING FISHING – Driving the first piling for the 1,000 foot Fishing Pier at the Isle of Palms are Walter I Chapman Jr., mayor of the Isle of Palms, in cab; Robert C. Harley, president of the Exchange Club of the island; and J. E. Long (left), father of the J. C. Long, developer of the island resort.
 It is family tradition for the elder Mr. Long to be present at the groundbreaking of all new projects undertaken by J. C. and L. D. Long.
 The pier will be located east of the pavilion and will be the longest fishing pier in the Carolinas.
 It represents an investment of $100,000.

 First Pile Is Driven for Big Isle of Palms Fishing Pavilion